raganwald-deprecated/homoiconic/2013/02/turtles-and-iterators.js.md

 Tortoises, Teleporting Turtles, and Iterators
 =============================================

+(The ode examples are in JavaScript.
+[Click Here](http:./turtles-and-iterators.md) to see teh code exampels in CoffeeScript)

 A good long while ago (The First Age of Internet Startups), someone asked me one of those pet algorithm questions.
 It was, "Write an algorithm to detect a loop in a linked list, in constant space."

 I'm not particularly surprised that I couldn't think up an answer in a few minutes at the time.
 And to the interviewer's credit, he didn't terminate the interview on the spot, he asked me to describe the kinds of things going through my head.